Monday, April 1, 2024

 I remained silent, because any words could be used against me.

 “Are you going to tell me why you don’t believe in God?”
-His hands rested on my knees.
+He leaned forward and his swollen hands rested on my knees.

 “The truth will set you.”
-He leaned forward and his right hand settled his toupee on his head.
+His right hand righted his toupee on his head.

 “Why should I tell the truth to a man who lies to himself about being bald.”